snairdesai/snairdesai.github.io/_pages/about.md

 [CV]:{{ site.baseurl }}{% link files/SND_Academic_CV_2025.pdf %}
 [The Effects of Political Advertising on Facebook and Instagram]: https://www.nber.org/papers/w33818
 [The Effect of Deactivating Facebook and Instagram on Users' Emotional State]: https://www.nber.org/papers/w33697
+[The Effects of Facebook and Instagram on the 2020 Election: A Deactivation Experiment]: https://www.pnas.org/doi/10.1073/pnas.2321584121